 I think I will always view everyday as a gift, but I have some anxiety about the future because life just seems so much more challenging and scary as you get older.
 With each passing year, you have to make more difficult decisions and think carefully about your health and others around you.

-So when I see elderly women in my Japanese town– and there are many– I always look at them in awe.
+So when I see elderly women in my Japanese town — and there are many — I always look at them in awe.
 They are survivors, struggling and ultimately overcoming the many trials of life, including health scares and the death of loved ones.
 They still stand tall, though often with hunched backs from years of labor on rice fields.
 If you look closely at their hands, you can see their swollen knuckles from years of work.
-They continue to bike around town and are active members in the community.
+They continue to bicycle around town and are active members in the community.
 They are proud of their accomplishments and their memories, and cling to them everyday.

-Recently, when waiting for an early evening train to the nearby town Uozu, I stood on the platform looking at the mountains and thinking when spring would come.
+Recently, when waiting for an early evening train to the nearby town Uozu, I stood on the platform looking at the mountains and hoping that spring would come.
 Out of nowhere, a woman who looked to be in her 80s approached me and pointed in the distance to my left.
-She wore a large black hat, green coat and carried a maroon tote bag.
+She wore an oversized black hat, green coat and carried a maroon tote bag.
 As she pointed in the distance, she said something in Japanese I couldn’t understand.
 I nodded and smiled because that’s all I could do.
 In Japanese, I asked her if she lives in Namerikawa.
 “I’m 83 years old,” she responded in Japanese.
 Either my Japanese is more awful than I realized (very likely), or she didn’t hear me properly and/or wanted to tell me her age.

-We both got on the same train car and she sat next to two young Japanese girls in high school.
+We both got on the same train car and she sat next to two high school students still in their uniforms.
 Packed between high school students and other elderly Japanese, I decided to stand for the ride.
 The girls were giggling and pointing to purikura (funny photo booth photos).
-The woman said something that made them laugh even more and the girls showed her more pictures.
+The woman said something that made them laugh even more and the two girls showed her more pictures.
 Still in her hat and clutching her bag in her lap, she never stopped smiling for the entire train ride.
 I waved goodbye to her when I came to my stop.
-She politely nodded back.
+She nodded back.

 As I looked back at her one last time, I saw a vibrant and confident woman — a woman I hope to be like when I’m in my 80s.